wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

 ## `10:40 - 12:00` - Talk: ReactNative architecture - part 1 (with [Daniel Zlotin](mailto:danielz@wix.com))

-Intresuce the main aspects of React Native, why we are working in RN frame work in Wix, differences between native and RN that you should remember.
+Introduce the main aspects of React Native, why we are working in RN frame work in Wix, differences between native and RN that you should remember.

 ## `12:00 - 13:00` - Lunch Break
 FOOD